hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ![Tasking Manager Languages][]

--   Now you will see the current list of projects, which may be sorted according to;
+-   The current list of projects may be sorted according to;

  1. High Priority First
  2. Creation date, or